sy-sunmoon/share_test/README.md

 ## What is "Commenter"
 **Commenter** is an interesting and powerful automatic comment generator.
 It consists of the following modules:
-- **Key-words Extraction**: This module uses the structure data of the app (such as `Category`, `Age group`, `Price`) to find the most relevant app, and then extracts the key-words of the related app as an alternative of the newly released App.
+- **Key-words Extraction**: This module uses the structure data of the app (such as `Category`, `Age group`, `Price`) to find the most relevant apps, and then extracts the key-words of the related apps as an alternative of the newly released App.
 - **Key-words Based Review Generator**: This module generates a review based on give key-words.
 Key-words are extracted by the first module or input from the App designers.
 - **Review Sentiment Transfer**: This module transfer a negative review into a positive review, and vice versa.
 In this way, "Commenter" can control the emotion of the generated reviews.